 An intensive study of mechanics utilizing vector and tensor methods.
 Study of the motion of rigid bodies, vibration, coupled circuits.
-Lagrange's and Hamilton's equations.
-Principle of least action.
-210A-210B.
+Lagrange's and Hamilton's 210A-210B.
 Mathematics of Physics (3-3) Prerequisites: Mathematics 119 and 170 or equivalent.
 Physics 210A is prerequisite to Physics 210B.

-Selected topics from matrix theory, vector and tensor analysis, orthogonal function theory, calculus of variations and probability theory with particular emphasis on applications to physical theory.
-214. Advanced Acoustics (2) An intensive study of the acoustic wave equation in two and three dimensions Propagation of sound in bounded media and enclosures.
-Radiation and scattering-Electrical-mechanical-acoustical elements and circuits.
-219. Statistical Mechanics (3) Prerequisites: Physics 112, 175, and 190.
+Selected topics from matrix theory, vector and tensor analysis, orthogonal function theory, calculus of variations and probability theory with particular emphasis 214.
+Advanced Acoustics (2) Prerequisite: Physics 114.

+An intensive study of the acoustic wave equation in two and three dimensions.
+Propagation of sound in bounded media and enclosures.
+Radiation and scattering.
+Electrical-mechanical-acoustical elements and circuits.

+219. Statistical Mechanics (3)

+Prerequisites: Physics 112, 175, and 190.
 Foundations of Statistical Mechanics.
 Applications to Physical Systems.
 Includes classical and quantum statistics, kinetic theory, low pressure phenomena, Boltzmann transport equation, irreversible processes.

-225. Microwaves (2) Prerequisite: Physics 173B.
-Generation and detection, propagation and attenuation in wave guides and ferromagnetic components.
-Nuclear resonance, radio and microwave spectroscopy, masers, atomic clock, radio astronomy.
-231. Advanced Astronautics (2) Prerequisite: Physics 131.
+231. Advanced Astronautics (2)

+Prerequisite: Physics 131.

 Special emphasis on perturbations due to inhomogeneity of the central force field.
-240A-240B.
-Reactor Materials Technology (3-3) Prerequisites: Physics 180, 190, and Chemistry 141.
-A study of certain engineering, chemical, and nuclear properties of materials used in reactors, and of the influence of the reactor environment on these properties.

 245A-245B.
+Reactor Theory (2-2)

-Reactor Theory (3-3) Prerequisite: Physics 151 and 190.
+Prerequisites: Physics 151 and 190.

 Theory of chain reactions and their application to the operation of various types of reactors.
 Kinetics, theoretical design, and control of reactors in relation to the fundamental nuclear processes.
-246. Problems in Reactor Design Parameters (3) Concurrent registration in Physics 240B, 245B, and 248B required.
-A combined seminar and group project course in which the class will be assigned a specific, detailed reactor problem.
-Subgroups will work on specific problems within the main reactor design problem.
-248A-248B.
-Reactor Laboratory (2-2) Prerequisites: Chemistry 141, Physics 148, and concurrent registration in Physics 245A-245B.
-Measurement of the static and dynamic characteristics of a reactor.
+248. Reactor Laboratory (2) Prerequisites: Chemistry 141, Physics 148, and concurrent registration in Physics 245 A-245 B. Measurement of the static and dynamic characteristics of a reactor.
 Reactor operation, reactor radiation, neutron flux properties and temperature effects.
 Use of the reactor as an experimental tool.
 251. Nuclear Physics (3) Prerequisites: Physics 151, 175, and 190.

 Applications of quantum theory to nuclear physics.
-Theory of nuclear forces, nuclear reactions, interaction of radiation with matter, radioactivity, nuclear structure and the ture and high energy physics.
-260. Advanced Electronics (3) Prerequisite: Physics 173B.
+Theory of nuclear forces, nuclear reactions, interaction of radiation with matter, radioactivity, nuclear structure and high energy physics.

+260. Advanced Electronics (3)

+Prerequisite: Physics 173B.

 Selected advanced topics in contemporary electronics.

-261. Pulse and Digital Circuits (2)

-Prerequisites: Physics 160 and 173B.
-Analysis of multivibrators, time base generators, pulse transformers, blocking scillators del multivibrators, time base generators, pulse transformers, blocking Oscillators, delay lines, counting circuits, digital computer circuits, and transmission gates.
-Design of practical circuits.

 270. Electromagnetic Theory (3)

 Boundary value problems; time varying electric and magnetic fields; propagation of radiation; antennas, wave guides.

 275. Quantum Mechanics (3)

 Prerequisites: Physics 151, 175, and 190.

 The physical basis of quantum mechanics.
 Schroedinger's wave equation, and Heisenberg's matrix mechanics.
 Quantum theory of radiation, molecular, and nuclear systems.
 Approximation methods.

-280. Theory of the Solid State (3)

-Prerequisites: Physics 175, 180, and 190.
+280. Theory of the Solid State (3) Prerequisites: Physics 175, 180, and 190.
 The energy band theory of solids, with applications to the electrical and optical properties of dielectrics, semi-conductors, and metals.
 297. Research (Credit to be arranged) Prerequisite: Consent of department chairman.
 Research in one of the fields of physics.
 Maximum credit six units applicable on a master's degree.

-298. Special Study (1-6)
+298. Special Study (1-6) Individual study.

-Individual study.
 Six units maximum credit.
+Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to Guidance in the preparation of a project or thesis in physics for the master's degree.